Lake Atitlán: Name

 Atitlán means "between the waters".
 In the Nahuatl language, "atl" is the word for water, and "titlan" means between.
-The "tl" at the end of the word "atl" is dropped (because it is a grammatical suffix) and the words are combined to form "Atitlán".
+The "tl" at the end of the word "atl" is dropped when the lexeme is combined with suffixes (because it is a grammatical suffix), to which is added the -ti- connector for certain adverbs, and the -tlan suffix which means "in between, beside, near" and the elements are combined to form "Atitlán".

 Geography

 The lake has a maximum depth of about 340 m and an average depth of 154 m.
 Its surface area is 130.1 km2.
 It is approximately 18x8 km with around 20 km3 of water.
-Atitlán is technically an endorheic lake, feeding from two nearby rivers and not draining into the ocean.
+Atitlán is an endorheic lake, fed by two nearby rivers and not draining into the ocean.
 It is shaped by deep surrounding escarpments and three volcanoes on its southern flank.
-The lake basin is volcanic in origin, filling an enormous caldera formed by a supervolcanic eruption 84,000 years ago.
+The lake basin is volcanic in origin, filling an enormous caldera formed by a supervolcanic eruption 79,500 years ago.
 The culture of the towns and villages surrounding Lake Atitlán is influenced by the Maya people.
 The lake is about 50 km west-northwest of Antigua.
 It should not be confused with the smaller Lake Amatitlán.

 Lake Atitlán is renowned as one of the most beautiful lakes in the world, and is one of Guatemala's most important national and international tourist attractions.
 German explorer and naturalist Alexander von Humboldt called it "the most beautiful lake in the world," and Aldous Huxley famously wrote of it in his 1934 travel book Beyond the Mexique Bay: "Lake Como, it seems to me, touches on the limit of permissibly picturesque, but Atitlán is Como with additional embellishments of several immense volcanoes.
 It really is too much of a good thing."

 The area around San Marcos has particularly tall cliffs abutting the lake and in recent years has become renowned for cliff diving.